-I started painting New York cityscapes in 2001 from the windows of a loft in Hell’s Kitchen.
-The neighborhood offered then unobstructed views from the river to Times Square… I set up my easel outdoors for lack of space in my studio, provoking an immediate reaction from passers-by while painting along the Hudson River Line.
-It lead sometimes to friendly encounters that I immediately transcribed on the back of the painting that had originated the discussion.
-This way, the painting becomes more than just a depiction of the cityscape, it provides context by incorporating the reactions of its inhabitants.
+Then, for lack of space in my studio, I set up my easel outdoors, following in the footseps of the Hudson River painters.
+This provoked an immediate reaction from passers-by while I was painting along the Hudson River Line.
+It led sometimes to friendly encounters that I immediately transcribed on the back of the painting that had originated the discussion.
+This way, the painting became more than just a depiction of the cityscape, it provided context by incorporating the reactions of its inhabitants.